jEnbuska/none-dux/README.md

     nonedux.setState({bigData: createLeaf(nextBigData)})

-     //Performance should very close to optimal. about 350x faster than slowest }
+     //Performance should be very close to optimal. about 350x faster than slowest }
 }
 ```